 The student is responsible for any damage - physical or electronic - to school owned hardware, software, or data that occurs because of abuse or negligence.
+Students must not eat or drink while operating the school computers.

 Information Privacy and Storage

 All data created, sent, received, or stored on OCS computers, server, or network are the property of OCS and may be reviewed by the IT manager or teacher at any time.